Disentangling group and link persistence in Dynamic Stochastic Block models: Abstract

 \section{Abstract}

 We study the inference of a model of dynamic networks in which both communities and links keep memory of previous network states.
 By considering maximum likelihood inference from single snapshot observations of the network, we show that link persistence makes the inference of communities harder, decreasing the detectability threshold, while community persistence tends to make it easier.
 We analytically show that communities inferred from single network snapshot can share a maximum overlap with the underlying communities of a specific previous instant in time.
 This leads to time-lagged inference: the identification of past communities rather than present ones.
 Finally we compute the time lag and propose a corrected algorithm, the Lagged Snapshot Dynamic (LSD) algorithm, for community detection in dynamic networks.
-We analytically and numerically characterize the detectability transitions of such algorithm as a function of the memory parameters of the model.
+We analytically and numerically characterize the detectability transitions of such algorithm as a function of the memory parameters of the model and we make a comparison with a full dynamic inference.

 Community detection in time-evolving interacting systems is an open problem in data mining.
-Temporal networks \cite{holme2012temporal} provide a framework to study the dynamic evolution of interacting systems, and can be regarded as a sequence of network snapshots.
+Temporal networks \cite{holme2012temporal} provide a framework to study the dynamic evolution of interacting systems, and can be analysed as a sequence of network snapshots.
 In this paper we study the problem of learning the dynamic evolution of the community structure of a temporal network with link and community persistence.
-Community detection is a long-standing problem that has been thoroughly studied in the static network case with various approaches: modularity maximization \cite{newman2016community}, spectral methods \cite{hendrickson1995improved,krzakala2013spectral}, belief-propagation \cite{decelle2011asymptotic}, and other heuristic algorithms \cite{blondel2008fast}.
+The problem of disentangling the two different sources of persistence in a model of temporal networks has been recently addressed in \cite{emid} in a slightly different context concerning Dynamic Fitness Models.
+On the other hand community detection is a long-standing problem that has been thoroughly studied in the static network case with various approaches: modularity maximization \cite{newman2016community}, spectral methods \cite{hendrickson1995improved,krzakala2013spectral}, belief-propagation \cite{decelle2011asymptotic}, and other heuristic algorithms \cite{blondel2008fast}.